← Back to 史記

 31

-In his eighth year, Prince Jiu of Qi came fleeing.
+In his eighth year, Prince Jiu of Qi fled here.
 In his ninth year, Lu wished to send Prince Jiu into Qi, after the time of Duke Huan.
 Duke Huan dispatched troops to attack Lu.
 Lu was distressed and killed Prince Jiu.
 Zhao Hu died.
 Qi informed Lu to deliver Guan Zhong alive.
-The Lu person Shi Bo said: 'Qi wishes to obtain Guan Zhong, not to kill him.
-They will employ him.
-Employing him will become a calamity for Lu.
+The Lu man Shi Bo said: 'Qi wants Guan Zhong not to kill him, but to employ him.
+If they employ him, he will become a danger to Lu.
 It would be better to kill him and give his corpse to them.'
 Duke Zhuang did not listen, and so imprisoned Guan Zhong and gave him to Qi.
 The people of Qi made Guan Zhong their chancellor.

 32